yakovmanshin/YMFF/README.md

 ```

 You’re then prompted to select the version to install and indicate the desired update policy.
 I recommend starting with the latest version (it’s selected automatically), and choosing “up to next major” as the preferred update rule.
 Once you click Next, the package is fetched.
 Then select the target you’re going to use YMFF in.
 Click Finish, and you’re ready to go.

+## Setup
+All you need to start managing features with YMFF is at least one feature flag *store*—an object which conforms to `FeatureFlagStoreProtocol` and provides values that correspond to feature flag keys. `FeatureFlagStoreProtocol` has a single required method, `value(forKey:)`.